lightning/bolts/bolt-taproot-gossip.md

-To also prevent nodes from building up too large of a burst-buffer with which they can spam the network and to give a limit to how low the block height on a `node_announcement_2` can be: nodes should not be allowed to use a block height smaller 1440 (~ a day worth of blocks) below the current block height.
+To also prevent nodes from building up too large of a burst-buffer with which they can spam the network and to give a limit to how low the block height on a `node_announcement_2` can be: nodes should not be allowed to use a block height smaller 2016 (~ one week worth of blocks) below the current block height.

 ### Simplifies Channel Announcement Queries